Manuscript and Printed Leaves

 - Gilbert and Ursula Farfel Collection of Incunable and Manuscript Leaves

 - Fifty Original Leaves from Medieval Manuscripts, Western Europe, XII-XVI Century

 - Pages from the Past: A Collection of Original Leaves from Rare Books and Manuscripts

 Browse the individual collections by selecting the collection titles above.

-The word “leaves” refers to loose, individual pages that were originally part of complete books.
-Often the product of 19th and 20th century "bookbreakers," or book dealers who dismembered historic texts to sell the component pages individually or in portfolios, these leaves provide insight into the history of manuscript and print book production from across time and geography.
+The word “leaves” in these collections refers to loose, individual pages that were originally part of complete books.
+Often the product of 19th and 20th century "bookbreakers" (book dealers who dismembered historic texts to sell the component pages individually or in portfolios), these leaves provide insight into the history of manuscript and print book production from across time and geography.

 Manuscript leaves are entirely handwritten and hand-produced.
 Many date from before 1452, when moveable type and the printing process was invented in Europe.
 Printed leaves are a result of the print process, although the mechanics and techniques of that process vary across time and place.
 All European printed leaves are therefore dated no earlier than the 1450s.

 More about the Manuscript and Printed Leaves Collections:

 - The Gilbert and Ursula Farfel Collection of Incunable and Manuscript Leaves (catalog record)